dheckerzone/CoffeeMachine/README.md

   (this is to run the solution in the port we indicated in the UI)
 - open localhost:4200 in your browser

-_Note: By default db use is localdb, if you want to use a different DB, you can change the connection in the CoffeeMachineDbContext.cs file under EF Project_
+_Note: By default db used was localdb, if you want to use a different DB, you can change the connection in the CoffeeMachineDbContext.cs file under EF Project_